Why should I join the ISA?

 Put in the date you want your Gig listing to end.
 Please don’t leave your Gig open-ended.
 You can always re-list it again later if you need to.

 If you’re offering compensation, you must state the details clearly and up front.
+We recommend offering compensation of some kind.

 DETAILED DESCRIPTION OF WRITING GIG